authlete/java-oauth-server/README.md

 you need to do programming for _end-user authentication_ because Authlete does not manage end-user accounts.
 This is by design.
-The architecture of Authlete carefully seperates authorization from authentication so that you can add OAuth 2.0 and OpenID Connect functionalities seamlessly into your existing web service which may already have a mechanism for end-user authentication.
+The architecture of Authlete carefully seperates authorization from authentication so that you can add OAuth 2.0 and OpenID Connect functionalities seamlessly into even an existing web service which may already have a mechanism for end-user authentication.